What we’ve been up to:

 The North Fork Conservation Corps provides project-centered, mentor-led experiences, for teens of ages 13 – 17, at Seven Bends State Park.
 Stay tuned on the News tab of our website, or contact our Volunteer Coordinator for more information on upcoming programs to take place.
 Learn about past programs here.

 What projects are underway:

-We are very excited to begin work with the Virginia Department of Forestry in Spring 2021 providing landowners support in maintaining the riparian buffers installed through the Mountains to Bay buffer program.
-Also coming in the spring, FNFSR is partnering with Virginia Save Our Streams to provide an opportunity to get involved with benthic macro-invertebrate monitoring in the North Fork and tributaries.
+We are very excited to be working with the Virginia Department of Forestry in providing landowners support in maintaining the riparian buffers installed through the Mountains to Bay buffer program.
+FNFSR is also currently partnering with Virginia Save Our Streams to provide an opportunity to get involved with benthic macro-invertebrate monitoring in the North Fork and tributaries.

 Where we want to go from here:

 We envision a culture of active stewardship all throughout the North Fork’s watershed where citizens are engaged and empowered to take action to protect and support the health of one of our most important natural resources, our river.